The Beast (2026 film): Production

 In September 2023, it was announced that an action film titled The Beast was being directed by James Madigan and written by Umair Aleem.
 Samuel L. Jackson and Joel Kinnaman joined the cast, as the United States President and Agent Taft.
 In August 2024, Guy Burnet joined the cast in an undisclosed role.
 In November, Renny Harlin had replaced Madigan as the director.

 Filming

 Principal photography began in October 2024, in the Canary Islands and Madrid.

+Release

+Aura Entertainment acquired the distribution rights at the 2026 Cannes Film Festival.
+The film is scheduled to be released in the United States on October 9, 2026.